 Promote an open, transparent and inclusive global model of governance for blockchain and other distributed ledger technology infrastructures that reflect the shared interests of stakeholders from industry, start-ups, and SMEs, civil society organizations, governments, and international organizations is also a main goal.

 Furthermore, the development and adoption of interoperability guidelines, specifications, and global standards will be supported to improve trustworthy, traceable, user-centric digital services.

 The development of sector-specific guidelines and specifications for the development and acceleration of trusted sectoral blockchain and DLT applications in specific sectors is also on the agenda.

-INATBA brings together industry, start-ups and SMEs, policy makers, international organisations, regulatory authorities, civil society and standardisation bodies.
+INATBA brings together industry, start-ups, and SMEs, policy makers, international organizations, regulatory authorities, civil society, and standardization bodies.
 In particular, to support the blockchain and distributed ledger Technology (DLT) to be introduced and scaled up in several sectors.

 Among other things, Dr. Sven Hildebrandt heads the Finance Working Group 2 of INATBA, which deals in particular with the topics “License Requirements for Digital Asset Exchanges and Custodians” and “Digital Asset Fund Management and Administration”.